Kamalesh-L/Umrella/README.md

 This app not only enables umbrella booking but also provides a real-time weather forecast, helping users decide if an umbrella is necessary based on current conditions.

 ### 🌍 Data Sources
-- **Weather Data**: Leveraging the OpenWeatherMap API for live weather data and forecast updates.
+- **Weather Data**: Leveraging the OpenWeatherMap API for live weather data and forecast updates. we used a historical weather dataset from Kaggle: [Weather Dataset - Rattle Package](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package).
-- **Umbrella Status Tracking**: Uses Firebase Realtime Database to manage and update umbrella availability.we used a historical weather dataset from Kaggle: [Weather Dataset - Rattle Package](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package).
+- **Umbrella Status Tracking**: Uses Firebase Realtime Database to manage and update umbrella availability.

 ## 🎥 Demo Video
 [UmRella App Demo](https://drive.google.com/file/d/1HPzXjYuz1V7wqBlhol_tO7tue2bEKZj-/view)